 Under the Hood

 In standard form, Subarus 2.5-liter horizontally opposed four-cylinder engine generates 165 hp, and the new Turbo version produces 210 hp and 235 pounds-feet of torque.
 A five-speed-manual transmission with continuous all-wheel drive is standard.
 The optional four-speed-automatic transmission features an Active all-wheel-drive system that distributes power between the front and rear wheels depending on acceleration, deceleration, cornering and wheel slippage.

 The Baja has depowered front airbags with a dual-stage front-passenger airbag.
 The front seat belts have pretensioners and load limiters.

 Extroverts are the best prospects for the Baja, especially if its painted bright yellow.
 With its huge, low driving lights and roof-mounted auxiliary lights, the Baja looks more like a rescue vehicle than a practical machine.

-The Baja is quiet and smooth running, and it drives and feels like any Subaru, which means easily and pleasantly.
+The Baja is quiet, and it runs smoothly.
+It drives and feels like any Subaru, which means easily and pleasantly.
 Confident steering produces a near-sporty feel.
 The ride is firm but not bad, even on rougher pavement.
-After initial hesitation, the Bajas acceleration is fairly good from a standstill, but low-speed passing power is mild.
-The gauges are easy to read, and the seats have unusually snug side bolstering.
-The backseat is comfortable enough, but legroom could be better.
+After initial hesitation, its acceleration is fairly good from a standstill, but low-speed passing power is mild.
+The seats have unusually snug side bolstering.
+The backseat is fairly comfortable, but legroom could be better.